NextUrban/Livability_by_Twitter/README.md

   #### 1.3.
 Data collection

 The R commands regarding all the prior processes are available at [Rcode](https://github.com/NextUrban/Livability_by_Twitter/blob/master/Rcodes.R).
-Using the latest commands at the end of this code, you would be able to extract the target keywords or hashtags in every data collection.
+Using the latest commands at the end of this code, you would be able to extract the target keywords or hashtags on every data collection attempt.

 Note: In case of recieving new errors, searching the error message leads you the new answers.
 Moreover, ocassionally you might need to regenerate the authentication keys for the first connection.